ASNA/ASNA.DataGateHelper/README.md

 `DGFileReader` has an experimental feature that populates a custom class each time a record is read.
 This lets you accumulate a strongly-typed collection of custom classes.
 This experimental feature is an alternative to using `DGFileReader's` `AccumulateRows` and `DataTable` properties.

+Three properties enable this feature:

+* `CustomClassAssembly` - A set-only value that is the assembly that owns the custom class to populate.
+* `CustomClassName` - A set-only string value that is the fully qualified name of the custom class to populate.
+* `CustomClassInstance` - A read-only instance of the custom class with its properties populated by `DGFileReader` after each row is read.

 > Why is this experimental?
 I am pretty sure that it works but it hasn't been tested as thoroughly as the other features in `DGFileReader`.
-In fact, it was a 15 after-thought while writing these docs!
+In fact, it was a 30 minute after-thought while writing these docs!
 Let me know if it works for you.
 So far, it is working for me.

+The intent with this example's use case is to quickly create a data source for a dropdown list in ASP.NET.

-Consider a class that defines a `Customer` file like this:
+Consider a `Customer` class that defines a subset of a customer file like this:

     BegClass Customer Access(*Public)
         DclProp cmcustno    Type( *Packed ) Len( 9,0 )   Access(*Public)
         DclProp cmname      Type( *Char ) Len( 40 )      Access(*Public)
-        DclProp cmaddr1     Type( *Char ) Len( 35 )      Access(*Public)
-        DclProp cmcity      Type( *Char ) Len( 30 )      Access(*Public)
-        DclProp cmstate     Type( *Char ) Len( 2 )       Access(*Public)
-        DclProp cmcntry     Type( *Char ) Len( 2 )       Access(*Public)
-        DclProp cmpostcode  Type( *Char ) Len( 10 )      Access(*Public)
-        DclProp cmactive    Type( *Char ) Len( 1 )       Access(*Public)
-        DclProp cmfax       Type( *Packed ) Len( 10,0 )  Access(*Public)
-        DclProp cmphone     Type( *Char ) Len( 20 )      Access(*Public)
     EndClass

+There are many more fields in the customer file record, but this example only needs the `cmcustno` and `cmname` values.
+The `Customer` class is shown below.
 Note that all properties are lower-case.
-This is important. `DGReadFile` will look up each field from a record read and assign a value to it.
+This is important. `DGReadFile` will look up each field from a record read and assign a value to matching properties in the custom class.
 Its field look up is case-sensitive and assumes property names are lower case.

-> Technically, what is case-sensitive is the .NET reflection that dynamically assigns a value to a class property.
+(Technically, what is case-sensitive is the .NET reflection that dynamically assigns a value to a class property.)

-The example below declares a single `Cust` instance of `Customer` and a collection of `Customer` named `Customers`.

-Before calling `DGFileReader's` `ReadEntireFile` method, the `Cust` instance is assigned to `DGFileReader's` `CustomClassInstance` property.
-For each row read, any properties of the custom class that match field names from the record record will be populated with those field values.
-The custom class does not have to include all of the fields in the file.
-You can include only those you need.
+> Be sure to use `DclProp` to define the class's properties. .NET reflection cannot populate fields, only properties.

+Before calling `DGFileReader's` `ReadEntireFile` method, its `Assembly` property is set to the currently executing assembly (which is the assembly that owns the custom class) and its `CustomClassName` property is set to the fully-qualified name of the custom class.

+A global collection of `Customer` is declared in the `Customers` field.
+After each row is read, this line in the `AfterRowRead` event handler:

+    Customers.Add(*This.dgfr.CustomClassInstance *As Customer)

-In the `AfterRowRead` handler, add the current `Cust` instance to the strongly-typed `Customers`
+adds the implicitly-created instance of `Customer` to the `Customers` collection.

+After `DGFileReader's` `ReadEntireFile` method runs, these four lines of code

+    dropdownlistCustomers.DataTextField = "cmname"
+    dropdownlistCustomers.DataValueField = "cmcustno"
+    dropdownlistCustomers.DataSource = Customers
+    dropdownlistCustomers.DataBind()

+populate the ASP.NET DropdownList control.

+The full code is shown below:

+    Using System.Collections.Generic
+    Using System.Reflection
+    Using ASNA.DataGateHelper

+    DclNameSpace MyApp

+    BegClass Index Partial(*Yes) Access(*Public) Extends(System.Web.UI.Page)

-    DclDB DGDB
+        DclDB DGDB DBName("*Public/DG NET Local")

         DclFld dgfr Type(DGFileReader) WithEvents(*Yes)
-    DclFld Cust Type(Customer)
         DclFld Customers Type(List (*of Customer)) New()

-	BegSr Run Access(*Public)

-        DGDB.DBName = "*Public/DG NET Local"
+        BegSr Page_Load Access(*Private) Event(*This.Load)
+            DclSrParm sender Type(*Object)
+            DclSrParm e Type(System.EventArgs)

             Connect DGDB

-        Cust = *New Customer()

-        *This.dgfr = *New DGFileReader(DGDB, 500)

-        // Assign custom class.
-        *This.dgfr.CustomClassInstance = Cust

-        *This.dgfr.ReadEntireFile("examples", "cmastnew")
+            If (NOT Page.IsPostBack)
+                PopulateCustomerInstance()
+            EndIf
+        EndSr

+        BegSr Page_Unload Access(*Private) Event(*This.Unload)
+            DclSrParm sender Type(*Object)
+            DclSrParm e Type(System.EventArgs)

             Disconnect DGDB
         EndSr

+        BegSr PopulateCustomerInstance
+            *This.dgfr = *New DGFileReader(DGDB, 500)

+            *This.dgfr.Assembly = Assembly.GetExecutingAssembly()
+            *This.dgfr.CustomClassName = "MyApp.Customer"

+            *This.dgfr.ReadEntireFile("examples", "cmastnewL2")

+            dropdownlistCustomers.DataTextField = "cmname"
+            dropdownlistCustomers.DataValueField = "cmcustno"
+            dropdownlistCustomers.DataSource = Customers
+            dropdownlistCustomers.DataBind()
+        EndSR

         BegSr OnAfterRowRead Event(dgfr.AfterRowRead)
             DclSrParm Sender Type(*Object)
             DclSrParm e Type(AfterRowReadArgs)

-        Customers.Add(Cust)
+            Customers.Add(*This.dgfr.CustomClassInstance *As Customer)
         EndSr

-The result is that after reading the file you have a `Customers` collection you can use to populate a bound control or do anything else with it you need.
+    EndClass

+    BegClass Customer Access(*Public)
+        DclProp cmcustno    Type( *Packed ) Len( 9,0 )   Access(*Public)
+        DclProp cmname      Type( *Char ) Len( 40 )      Access(*Public)
+    EndClass

+Like `DGFileReader's` ability to accumulate a file in a `DataTable`, use this feature carefully.
+A file with a million rows would suck the keys off of your keyboard as .NET tries to build a million row custom collection.